 Stay Away from Overdrafts

 An overdraft happens when you make a debit from your account over the balance.
 Most banks may charge a fee for overdrafting.
-Maintaining a cushion in your checking account is the simple solution for this problem.
+Our credit counseling advice is to maintain a cushion in your checking account as a solution for this problem.
 Also being on top of your spending and budget can help you determine your ability to make a certain purchase.

 Be Cautious About Those Automated Payments